 A well sealed and insulated home will be more comfortable, and create less work for the heating and cooling systems.
 Homeowners and building owners need to find out the recommended insulation thermal resistance level, or R-Value, their region and work to at least match that level.
 If an area of the home or building’s insulation doesn’t meet or exceed the DOE’s recommended R-Value, more insulation should be installed to raise the R-Value to the desired level.

-Building products suppliers should expect increased demand for a variety of insulation products, such as fiber glass batt and blow-in fiber glass insulation.
-In addition, a newer material — spray foam insulation — is also attracting attention for its excellent performance attributes.
+Building products suppliers should expect increased demand for a variety of insulation products, such as fiberglass batt and blow-in fiberglass insulation.

 According to ENERGY STAR statistics, up to 40 percent of energy lost through a traditionally insulated wood-framed wall is through wood studs, which comprise up to 25 percent of a home’s exterior.
 Think of each stud as a “thermal bridge,” which, depending on the season, allows warm or cool air to pass through the wall.
 To stop this drain on a home’s heating and cooling system, you must break the thermal bridge.
 One of the newest and best ways to accomplish this task is with insulated vinyl siding.

 Insulated vinyl siding products feature rigid foam insulation behind the exterior surface of the siding panel.
 The insulation is precision-cut and contoured to fill the gap between the siding R-Value and home, so it insulates continuously across a home’s framing, breaking the thermal bridge.
 The foam insulation backing allows the siding to deliver an average R-Value that is more than triple that of most exterior cladding materials.